-- Add the onion, garlic, ginger, and turmeric, and saute for a few minutes until onions start to soften and become translucent.
+- Saute the onion, garlic, ginger, and turmeric for a few minutes, until onions start to soften and become translucent.

 - Add the remaining veggies, and salt and pepper, and saute for several minutes longer.

-- Add lemon juice, and stir to coat the vegetables.
+- Pour in the lemon juice, and stir to coat the vegetables.

 - Add the broth, cayenne and additional salt and pepper, if desired bring to a boil, cover and boil for 10-15 minutes, or until the veggies are soft.